george-nigm/economic-networks-summer-school/README.md

 Then open `02_tutorial.ipynb` in VS Code, click **Select Kernel** at the top right, pick the `.venv` environment, and run the cells.
 It expects `merged_multivariate.csv` in the same folder.

-If you'd rather not install anything, open `02_tutorial.ipynb` in Colab instead.

 ## Exercises

 1. Pivot to a wide price table, compute the correlation matrix, look for hierarchical structure.